![]() |

 More information is available at the Scholars Online Science Sequence page, including descriptions of the organization and design of the curriculum.

-Yes, I do write letters of recommendation for students on occasion.
+Yes, I do write letters of recommendation for students.
 However, I cannot write such a letter on the basis of a few months' work.
 I require that you finish a complete year of instruction with me first, so that I have a basis for making an evaluation that reflects your true strengths and weaknesses.
 If this is your first class with me and your senior year, I may not be able to write your letter.

-© 2011 This course is offered through Scholars Online, a non-profit organization supporting classical Christian education through Internet-based courses.
+© 2005 - 2024 This course is offered through Scholars Online, a non-profit organization supporting classical Christian education through online courses.
 Permission to copy course content (lessons and labs) for personal study is granted to students currently or formerly enrolled in the course through Scholars Online.
 Reproduction for any other purpose, without the express written consent of the author, is prohibited.